tariqulislam/react-redux-starter/README.md

 # REACT REDUX ADMIN STARTER
-Build for newbie and student to help, how to develop administrator protal for every site. how easily developer can ``` Learn about react redux``` and Implemented it to their site.
+Build for support large application development,developer can  easily develop website, management system by this starter kit.
 This is not good starter kit who are looking for CMS(content management system).
-This Starter kit is good for who want to learn react redux from scratch.
+This Starter kit is good for who want to learn and develop with react redux from scratch.

 # Table of Contents
 - [Project Structure](#project-structure)